 |Course outline||Part 1: Sustainable Supply Chain Management (Prof. Fleischmann)|

 Part 2: Sustainable Production Management (Prof. Stolletz)

-Part 3: Green Product Design and Customer Behavior (Prof. Schön)
+Part 3: Sustainable Product Design and Consumer Behavior (Prof. Schön)

 Part 4: Sustainable Procurement (Prof. Bode)